 Katherine Helming Walsh, Ph.D.

-Katherine Helming Walsh is a research scientist I in the Cancer Program at the Broad Institute of MIT and Harvard, working under the direction of William Hahn.
-She is a member of the KRAS genetics team, which is a part of the KRAS initiative at Broad Instituteaimed at identifying new therapeutic targets for KRAS mutant cancers.
-Her work primarily focuses on follow up from genome-wide CRISPR and shRNA screens.
+Prior to taking this post, Walsh was a member of the KRAS genetics team, which is a part of the KRAS initiative at Broad Institute aimed at identifying new therapeutic targets for KRAS mutant cancers.
+Her work there primarily focused on follow up from genome-wide CRISPR and shRNA screens.
 She joined the Broad Institute in 2015.

 Contact Katherine Helming Walsh at firstname.lastname@example.org.